swayamjit2805/hello-world/README.md

-# hello-world
-introduction
 Hello GITHUB

-I am new to github.i am a first year student i am enrolled in electrical engineering
+I am new to github.
+I am a second year student
+I am enrolled in electrical engineering.